What is the relationship between the Endeavour Foundation Disability Research Fund and Endeavour Foundation?

 How are applications assessed?

-Assessment of applications to the Endeavour Foundation Disability Research Fund is undertaken by an independent Assessment Panel, made up of representatives from the academic, government and non-profit sectors.
+Assessment of applications to the Endeavour Foundation Disability Research Fund is undertaken by an independent Assessment Panel, made up of academic representatives from the university, government and non-profit sectors.
 Panel members independently score each application against select criteria, then meet to determine the shortlist.
-Shortlisted applications go before the Endeavour Foundation Disability Research Fund Board, which undertakes and is responsible for final decisions.
+Shortlisted applications go before the Endeavour Foundation Disability Research Fund Board, where recommendations are considered and Grant recipients endorsed.

 The first competitive Grants Round was held in 2012.
 Read about the past grant winners recipients.